Free Trial Abuse

 Behavior Score

-Freeloaders know exactly where to go and what to do because they've done it before.
+Freeloaders know exactly where to go and what to do, having been shown around quite recently.
 The Behavior score picks up on unnaturally efficient navigation, repetitive patterns within or across accounts, and other user activity that doesn't match a genuine first-time experience.

 Identity Relationships